whg-training/whg-training-resources/docs/programming/introduction_to_R/R_introduction_to_Basic_Features.md

 If a command is not valid in the way it is constructed (its syntax), R will print an error message to the screen.
-These can sometimes be hard to interpret but particularly common culprits are simple typing mistakes or quotes and brackets, whether they are in the wrong place, missing, or not in pairs (e.g. missing a closing bracket).
+These can sometimes be hard to interpret but particularly common culprits are simple typing mistakes, or errors with quotes and brackets (in the wrong place, missing, or not in pairs).

 You can type the R commands directly, which is useful at first to get used to the syntax (structure) of commands.
 However, you can use